How to live stream NBCSN online without cable

 Here’s the rub.

-Subscribers pay $40 per month for both Sling Orange and Sling Blue.
+Subscribers pay $45 per month for both Sling Orange and Sling Blue.
 Cloud DVR costs another $5 per month for 50 hours of space.
+But you can get 10 hours of DVR space for free.

 Even if you can’t get local channels, this may be a good option for you if you use a TV antenna as well.
 Read over my review of Sling TV if you like.